jonocodes/whyfi/slides.md

 * etc.<!-- .element: class="fragment" -->
 * See Dave Ramsey for more info<!-- .element: class="fragment" -->

-Note: we lost $40k while paying off student loans.
+Note: we lost $40k to interest while paying off student loans.

 ---